freiric/sphinx-knowledge/source/Container/docker/index.rst

 ipvmac requires promiscuous mode  on guest nic @network

-docker stack (prev dopcker compose)
+docker stack (prev docker compose)
 ++++++++++++++++++++++++++++++++++++

 The ``docker stack`` is integrated ion docker since vers.
 1.12 and replace ``docker-compose`` except it does not build images.